pmusau17/Platooning-F1Tenth/README.md

 and run any of the commands found in the instructions for each package.

+### Reproducing Experiments for the following papers:
+1. ["On Using Real-Time Reachability for the Safety Assurance of Machine Learning Controllers"](http://taylortjohnson.com/research/musau2022icaa.pdf), Musau et al. ICAA 2022.
+2. ["Zero-Shot Policy Transfer in Autonomous Racing:Reinforcement Learning vs Imitation Learning"](http://taylortjohnson.com/research/hamilton2022icaa.pdf), Hamilton et al. ICAA 2022.
+3. ["An Empirical Analysis of the Use of Real-Time Reachability for the Safety Assurance of Autonomous Vehicles"](https://arxiv.org/abs/2205.01419), Musau et al. Submitted to Artificial Intelligence Special Issue on Risk-aware Autonomous Systems: Theory and Practice April 2022.
+4. ["Integrating Online Reachability Analysis with Model Predictive Control for Dynamic Obstacle Avoidance"](https://pmusau17.github.io/), Stankaitis et al. Submitted to Memcode 2022.

+There are batch scripts that reproduce each table contained in the above papers.
+These scripts are located in two directories [here](https://github.com/pmusau17/Platooning-F1Tenth/tree/noetic-port/src/race/batch_scripts), [here](https://github.com/pmusau17/Platooning-F1Tenth/tree/noetic-port/src/rtreach/batch_scripts), and [here](https://github.com/pmusau17/Platooning-F1Tenth/tree/noetic-port/src/mpc/batch_scripts).
+Each script will produce a series of log files that are stored in the log directory within each package.
+Once the experiments have been run, they can be summarized using jupyter notebooks.
+One such example is the following [notebook](https://github.com/pmusau17/Platooning-F1Tenth/blob/noetic-port/src/mpc/logs/IFM.ipynb).
+For our most recent submission to AIJ, the notebook summarizing the experiments can be found [here](https://github.com/pmusau17/Platooning-F1Tenth/blob/noetic-port/src/rtreach/logs/uncertainty_experiments/UncertaintyExperiments.ipynb).
+Feel free to reach out if you have any trouble reproducing the experiments.
+I look forward to any comments and questions.

 # Developers <a name="Developers"></a>

 This work was made possible by the following team of graduate and undergraduate students from Vanderbilt University working at the [Institute for Software Integrated Systems](https://www.isis.vanderbilt.edu/).